d0geSwans0n/scripts/README.md

 - setup KDE Plasma environment in Parrot Security OS
 - setup PowerShell user profile (don't know how useful this will be beyond colour scheme haha)
 - do some object management in AD
+- automate Nmap scans with outputs to x-dir/y-file